PDBe-KB/pdbe_covariations/README.md

 ## Overview of the process

-1. The process first reads an input file which contains a sequence in FASTA format for a UniProt accession.
-The input file can also be a pre-existing MSA:
+1. The process first reads a list of input files (max. two sequences), each file contains a sequence in FASTA format for a UniProt accession.
+The input file can also be a list of pre-existing MSAs:
-   - UNP_acc.fasta  (the name of the file UNP_ACC must be the UniProt accession number)
+   - UNP_acc.fasta
-   - UNP_acc.a3m (pre-existing MSA file, the file must be named as the UniProt accession number UNP_acc)
+   - UNP_acc.a3m (pre-existing MSA file)
+2. The process also reads a list of UniProt accession ids  (maximum 2 accession IDs)

-2. Next, if -c flag is not used,  the process runs `hhblits` to create an MSA and generates a file:
+2. Next, if -c flag is not used or the MSA file is not provided, the process runs `hhblits` to create an MSA and generates a file:
    - UNP_acc.a3m (where the name of the file UNP_acc is the UniProt accession number)
 3. Next step, the process runs `hhfilter` to filter out hits from the MSA and generates a new file:
    - UNP_acc_IDENTITY_COVERAGE.a3m (file name: UniProt id, identity, coverage)